opensrp/opensrp-web/clients/core/src/store/ducks/baseDux/README.md

 I think the biggest win with me, is that there is reduced boilerplate when it comes to creating dux modules.

-currently , the only opinionated part about me is how i structure the stored data, basically it requires that my action creators are given data as list of objects, where each object bears a property akin to a `primary_key` i.e. this one single field should have unique values that are of type `string| number`.
+Currently , the only opinionated part about me is how i structure the stored data, basically it requires that my action creators are given data as list of objects, where each object bears a property akin to a `primary_key` i.e. this one single field should have unique values that are of type `string| number`.

 ```typescript
 import {